The Pig and The Sheep

 Illustration by Milo Winter from "Aesop’s for Children" (1919)

-This article was posted on Monday, June 20th, 2016 at 4:43 pm and is filed under Aesop's Fables, Books & Stories, Fables, MP3's, Poems, Poetry, Recordings, Recordings of Poems, Recordings of Stories.
+This article was posted on Monday, June 20th, 2016 at 4:43 pm and is filed under Aesop's Fables, Books & Stories, English, Fables, Languages, MP3's, Poems, Poetry, Recordings, Recordings of Poems, Recordings of Stories.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response, or trackback from your own site.

 3 Responses to “The Pig and The Sheep – Aesop’s Fable with Recording”